GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 ![Browsing Context Group](browsing-context-group.png)

-As of Chrome 83, DevTools support is not yet available for COOP.
+As of Chrome 83, dedicated DevTools support is not yet available for COOP.
 However, you can examine `window.opener === null` from the opened window, or `openedWindow.closed === true` from the opener window to determine if they are in separate browsing context groups.